Understandable and reusable code

 • We don’t need to pass the function name into the function

-• That’s the one violation of the black box rule
+• That’s the one violation of the isolation rule

 Using dplyr & ggplot in functions